How to use diatomaceous earth: 3 little-known applications

 A natural mineral powder, diatomaceous earth is still largely unknown to the general public.
 It has many benefits, however, and can be used for a wide range of things, some of which would be hard for consumers to guess.

-Diatomaceous earth: a powerful natural insect repellent
+Diatomaceous earth: a natural insecticide

 Effective and eco-friendly cleaning products